LiLabAtVT/DeepTE/README.md

 -i                Input sequences that are unknown TE or DNA sequences.

--m                Provide model_dir that could be downloaded from website.
-If users set -UNS yes, please provide UNS_model.h5 that can be downlowed in the above link.

 -sp               P or M or F or O. P:Plants, M:Metazoans, F:Fungi, and O: Others.

+-m                Provide one of model names:
+                  '-m P' or '-m M' or '-m F' or '-m O' or '-m U'.
+                  This argument will directly download the model dir.
+                  Users do not need to initiate '-m_dir'.
+                  If users do not want to directly download model, please use '-m_dir', but users need to download model directory by themselves.

+-m_dir            Provide model_dir that could be downloaded from website (optional requirements).
+                  If users set -UNS yes, please provide UNS_model directory that can be downlowed in the above link.

 -fam              Provide TE family name for the input te sequence
                   Default: All